1965 All-Africa Games: History

 The first games to open to the entire African continent occurred a full forty years after they were first envisioned.
-Pierre de Coubertin, had proposed the first African Games be held in Algiers, Algeria in 1925.
+Pierre de Coubertin had proposed the first African Games be held in Algiers, Algeria in 1925.
 The games were never organized.
 Four years later, Alexandria, Egypt had almost completed preparations for the African Games of 1929 when the colonial powers stepped in to cancel the games, weeks before they were to begin.
 The colonizers felt the games might serve to unite Africa, and help them break free from their colonial status.
 The idea of a continental games languished for a time until regional games in West Africa in the early sixties paved the way for the first continental games to be held in July 1965.

 Foreshadowing what was to become accepted protocol at major international games, and reflecting the continent's relative political instability, the Congo-Brazzaville Army was on high alert throughout the games for "malcontents" and "counter-revolutionaries".
 All highways in and out of Brazzaville were patrolled by armored vehicles and all cars within the city, except for games participants and journalists, were stopped and inspected at major checkpoints.

-2500 athletes from 29 nations marched in to the stadium.
+2500 athletes from 29 nations marched into the stadium.
 Avery Brundage, the IOC president attended the games as the IOC's chief observer.

-The games' success was due in a large part to the emerging African stars, such as Wilson Kiprugut Chuma (silver medalist in the Tokyo 800 meters), Mohammed Gammoudi (silver medalist Tokyo, 10,000 meters), and Kip Keino, Naftali Temu and Mamo Wolde, who would all win medals three years later at the Mexico City Olympic Games.
+The games' success was due in large part to the emerging African stars, such as Wilson Kiprugut Chuma (silver medalist in the Tokyo 800 meters), Mohammed Gammoudi (silver medalist in Tokyo, 10,000 meters), and Kip Keino, Naftali Temu and Mamo Wolde, who would all win medals three years later at the Mexico City Olympic Games.

-Men competed in ten sports, women just two; athletics and basketball.
+Men competed in ten sports, while women competed in just two: athletics and basketball.